 What Can Affect the Drum Brake System?

 When you are driving under normal conditions, the friction between the brake shoe and drum will remove the brake material from the shoe.
 Once the brake material deteriorates beyond its limits, the brake pedal will travel downward, which will give the feeling the brakes are not working.

-In case, your car’s parking brake does not hold or causes the brake pedal to travel to the end of its thrown; then it is a clear indication the rear brake shoes need adjustment.
+In case, your car’s parking brake does not hold or cause the brake pedal to travel to the end of its throw; then it is a clear indication the rear brake shoes need adjustment.
 In short, it is an important thing to know before you understand how to adjust drum brakes.

 - How Do the Air Brakes in Your Car Work –Know Here

 - Should I Apply Clutch to Apply Brakes or Slow Down the Car?

 Before we help you understand how to adjust the drum brakes, firstly you need to use a floor jack and raise the car.
 Then, you would need to remove the tires and reinstall them after the work completes.

 How To Adjust Drum Brakes In Your Car

 Firstly, the parking brakes are a part of a more extensive system known as the drum brakes.
 Automobile manufacturers have preferred drum brakes from the last 100 years.
 You should see the shoe is the star of the drum brake system.

 It offers sufficient friction against the drum, which stops the car when one-steps on the brake pedal.